shahadm11/Task1/README.md

 # Task1
-Speech to text converter by javaScript
+Speech to text converter (Arabic Languge) using JavaScript